A sufficient condition for visibility paths in simple polygons: Acknowledgements

 \section{Acknowledgements}

-We sincerely thank Dr Ali Gholami Rudi from Babol Noshirvani University and Dr Ali Rajaei from Tarbiat Modares University, Computer Sciences group, for their kind help and valuable comments, which led to an improvement of this work.
+We sincerely thank Dr Jorg-Rudiger Sack from Carleton University and Dr Ali Rajaei from Tarbiat Modares University, Computer Sciences group, for their kind help and valuable comments which led to an improvement of this work.